flux-framework/flux-core/doc/man3/idset_add.rst

 :func:`idset_union`, :func:`idset_difference`, and :func:`idset_intersect`
 return an idset on success which must be freed with :man3:`idset_destroy`.
-On error, NULL is returned with errno set.
+On error, NULL is returned with :var:`errno` set.

 :func:`idset_add`, :func:`idset_subtract`, and :func:`idset_clear_all`
 return 0 on success.
-On error, -1 is returned with errno set.
+On error, -1 is returned with :var:`errno` set.

 :func:`idset_has_intersection` returns true or false.